SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/programming-models/index.md

 attractive to our users.
 In general, a recommended mixture of parallelism models would be to limit the number of processes (created via distributed memory parallelism, e.g. MPI) to a few instances per node where each process implements a shared-memory parallelism model (e.g. threads) which creates a minimum of `nthreads = (ncores / nprocs)`.
-Then, optionally when targetting GPUs, within the shared-parallelism model, there are additional threads of execution that are reserved for asychronous communication with the GPU.
+Then, optionally when targeting GPUs, within the shared-parallelism model, there are additional threads of execution that are reserved for asychronous communication with the GPU.
 While this certainly will not be a globally applicable model to all codes using NERSC resources, the reasons for this recommendation are as follows: